hyperledger-labs/orion-server/docs/getting-started/queries/curl/provenance.md

 }
 ```

-As you can see, user `alice` wrote 3 times to key `key1`, in blocks 4, 5 and 6, two times to `key2`, in blocks 5 and 6 and one time to `key3`, in block 5.
-As we mentioned earlier, query result is union of the union of all write sets of all user transactions, with addition of version.
+As you can see, the user `alice` wrote three times to key `key1` in blocks 4, 5 and 6; two times to `key2` in blocks 5 and 6; and one time to `key3` in block 5.
+As we mentioned earlier, the query result is the union of all write sets of all user transactions, in addition to the version.

 ### Key access queries
 Another important view on data history is to know which users accessed a specific key over time.
 The following two  queries provide us with this information.

 - [Query for key readers]
 - [Query for key writers]

 ### Query for key readers
-To query for all the users that ever read a specific key, we use `/provenance/data/readers/{dbname}/{key}` GET query.
-The query results in list of all users who ever read the key and how many times user read the key.
+To query for all the users that ever read a specific key, use the `/provenance/data/readers/{dbname}/{key}` GET query.
+The query results in a list of all users who ever read the key and how many times users read the key.

-**Sign json marshalled query**
+**Sign JSON marshalled query**
 ```sh
 bin/signer -data '{"user_id":"alice","db_name":"db2","key":"key1"}' -privatekey=deployment/sample/crypto/alice/alice.key
 ```